TZHU64/SAAFN/README.md

 # Adaptive Atrous Spatial Pyramid Pooling Network for Hyperspectral Classification

-This code is the implements of ["Adaptive Atrous Spatial Pyramid Pooling Network for Hyperspectral Classification"]
+This code is the implements of ["Adaptive Atrous Spatial Pyramid Pooling Network for Hyperspectral Classification" in Electronics 2023, 12(24), 5013]

 ## Requirements